About This Course

 - China (Shanghai)

-- Europe (Norway, Finland, Denmark, the Czech Republic and the Netherlands)
+- Europe (Norway, Finland, Denmark, Belgium, Sweden, Hungary, the Czech Republic and the Netherlands)

-Each of our partner institutions offers a different experience and you can tailor the year abroad to suit your interests both academically and culturally.
-Students frequently describe the year abroad as a life-changing experience.
+Each of our partner institutions offers a different experience and you can tailor your study abroad to suit your interests both academically and culturally.
+Students frequently describe their study abroad as a life-changing experience.